SeanLynch1/leet_code_problem_55/README.md

 - Ultimately, I learned that this problem can be solved much more efficiently using a simple greedy algorithm with a single loop.
 I've included both my original (inefficient) recursive solution and the optimal iterative solution below.

-- Sometimes, overengineering a problem is part of the learning process!